In Poker and Personal Finance, Here’s How a Small Sample Can Ruin You

 Teachers, employers and policymakers might keep this in mind as they set a course to help individuals better manage their money.
 Classic financial education will always have its place.
 Indeed, it is one source of financial confidence.
 But what may be more important are tools that quickly steer an individual looking for answers.
 Such tools might include online resources like mymoney.gov and AskCFPB.
 They might include hotlines or one-on-one counseling.

-For those who lack financial confidence, improvement is most likely to occur through baby steps—by making small financial decisions and building courage gradually.
-Individuals will not gain confidence if they feel overwhelmed.
+For those who lack financial confidence, improvement is most likely to occur through baby steps-by making small financial decisions, and building courage gradually.
+Moreover, it can be more beneficial if you go through a few financial news or articles, and study other people’s strategies, for instance, a piece of news such as this – Acuris sold to Ion investment group could help you generate new investment and financial ideas, which you can implement in your life.
+Moreover, without proper knowledge, individuals may not gain confidence, especially if they feel overwhelmed.
 Coaching and accessible tools help them get past feeling lost, and small wins keep them interested in learning.

 In a study, just 38% of individuals-including roughly a third of financial executives-answered all five questions correctly.
 These are staple questions that have been widely incorporated into financial literacy assessments, including the 2004 Health and Retirement Study and the 2009 and 2012 National Financial Capability Survey.
 See how you do.